Jens Meiert

 The first thing you need to realize is that microformats are already widely published

-Yes, that’s why I’d especially welcome “namespace” consideration in upcoming microformats.
+Yes, that’s why I’d welcome consideration for namespaces in upcoming microformats.

-Well, I rather refer to the mere additional efforts.
-If there was mf-photo or uf-photo, one wouldn’t even need to think about, let alone change anything when photo is used.
-Or when it already existed.
+Well, I refer to the additional efforts.
+If there was mf-photo or uf-photo, one wouldn’t even need to think about, let alone change anything when photo was used.

 Microformats already have de-facto namespacing; the class of the root element of the microformat.

-Well, probably for microformat parsing anyway, but not for CSS development.
+Probably for microformat parsing, but not for CSS development.
 The microformat root means certain context, but it doesn’t give the freedom that the suggested namespaces offer.

 The 20 classes from hcard that you mention can be used with impunity anywhere in your document.

 That’s what I wanted to disprove with the photo class example.
-If any of these classes is used in another context – and current practice makes that more and more likely – where it is treated (presented) differently, problems arise, and be it “just” an additional rule to overwrite usual styling for that element within microformat context.
+If any of these classes is used in another context—and current practice makes that more and more likely—where it is treated (presented) differently, problems arise, and be it “just” an additional rule to overwrite styling for that element within the microformat context.

 That is far, far simpler than adding even more classes to every class name used by a microformat.

-Uh, I didn’t propose to add more class names – instead, they should just be modified.
+I didn’t propose to add more class names—instead, they should be prefixed.

 I don’t think you should disregard this topic just because it hasn’t bitten you in the rear, yet.